Estimated reading time: 4 minutes

-Whenever something great happens, make sure everyone knows how happy you are and show that you appreciate their work.
+Whenever something extraordinary happens, make sure everyone knows how happy you are and show that you appreciate their work.
 Let them blow off some steam and be proud of themselves.

 3. Get Involved

-A leader is a part of the team.
+A better leader is a part of the team.
 Sure, your role may be different, but you’re still a team player.
-Work at the same table as everyone else.
+Work at the same table like everyone else.

-When there are more tasks to complete than there are people to complete them, make yourself the alternate team member that picks up some of the slack.
+When there are more tasks to complete than there are people to achieve them, make yourself the alternate team member who picks up some slack.

 It will demonstrate your commitment and help you build trust.
-You’ll be viewed as a key player rather than an overseer.
+You’ll be viewed as a critical player rather than an overseer.